-• Provide private landowners with the resources to maintain and improve wooded wetland habitats on their land and implement a no-net-loss policy for wooded wetlands on state lands
+Provide private landowners with the resources to maintain and improve wooded wetland habitats on their land . and implement a no-net-loss policy for wooded wetlands on state lands.
+Continue to prioritize and increase financial and technical assistance to address increases in invasive species like HWA.

-• The Michigan Natural Resources Trust Fund should continue to prioritize public acquisition of key deer wintering complex areas and ensure they are managed for wildlife benefits to help mitigate the impacts of climate change
+Urge the MDNR to develop and implement a moose management plan.
+The Michigan Natural Resources Trust Fund should continue to prioritize public acquisition of key deer wintering complex areas and ensure they are managed for wildlife benefits to help mitigate the impacts of climate.